 - Make a point of actively listening when they want to talk, even if the discussion is negative.
 An honest and empathetic conversation can help them process what is bothering them, whether they are mourning a loss or coming to terms with new challenges in their life.
 It may also reveal why they are feeling down and help you devise other ways to lift their spirits.

 - Remind them how important they are as a part of your life, your family members’ lives and these annual holiday celebrations.
 They may feel useless or burdensome if they cannot contribute to or fully participate in the festivities like they used to.
 Encourage them to do what they are capable of, and be especially careful not to act like what you do for them is a duty.
 Show them they are loved.

 - Over the years, holiday cards often bring bad news and diminish in quantity.
 I used to sit with my mom when she opened her cards, because so many of them brought news of illness or death.
 She was also keenly aware of the people she didn’t hear from.
 Be gentle with your loved ones if these annual greetings are an important tradition of theirs.
 If possible, ask other family members and friends to contribute a simple card, photograph or drawing to help keep the senior’s seasonal mail more upbeat.
 My mom needed this connection with her life-long friends, so I helped her write her outgoing cards each year as well.

-- Help them see that you are trying to simplify the holidays in order to bring back the real meaning of our celebrations.
-Let them know you are trying to ignore the hype that has increased over the years.
-Remind them that they taught you that it's people who count, and thank them for that.
+- Help them see that you are trying to simplify your holiday plans to focus on the real meaning of these celebrations.
+Let them know you are trying to ignore the increasing hype over the food, gifts, decorations and parties in order to focus on the people and values that you cherish.
+Remind them that they taught you the importance of family and friendship, and thank them for that.

 - Make their dinner table special.
-Whether your parents are at home or in a facility, try to make the table festive with some appropriate colors and themes.
+Whether your loved ones live at home or in a facility, try to make their dining table festive with some appropriate colors, themes and seasonal flavors.